Ticket #508 (closed defect: fixed)

 It seems good to mirror the real SDL behaviour on Windows where possible, to minimise the pain if we ever switch back to real SDL.
 Changing from GetClientRect to GetWindowRect would give different behaviour in windowed mode (since the latter includes the title bar and window border etc), and real SDL seems to use GetClientRect, so I think it's best to stick with that.
 (We might want to start restricting the cursor in windowed mode (at least as an option for the user), so we shouldn't knowingly regress that functionality now when it's easy enough not to.)

 Saying now that we may want to confine the cursor in Windowed mode... seems be out of the scope of this particular issue.
 I do not know why you would ever want such a feature in relation to this game.
-So I do not find issue using GetWindowRect? in this case, because I do not think we will ever want to confine the cursor in window mode.
+So I do not find issue using GetWindowRect in this case, because I do not think we will ever want to confine the cursor in window mode.

-If your saying we should use GetClientRect? because you want to be consistent with SDL then that is fine, but there is nothing wrong with the patch I attached and the scope of this issue.
+If your saying we should use GetClientRect because you want to be consistent with SDL then that is fine, but there is nothing wrong with the patch I attached and the scope of this issue.

 As for OS X it has been known that SDL_WM_GrabInput has not always well Grabbed in OSX and there has been many cases where people have complained about the inconsistency in its behavior.

-comment:18 in reply to: ↑ 16 Changed 3 years ago by Jayschwa
+in reply to: 16 comment:18 by Jay Weisskopf, 14 years ago

 Replying to Philip: